rubinovk/minimal-mistakes/_posts/2014-03-17-look-for-yourself.markdown

 ---
 title: "Look for yourself"
-# published: true
 excerpt_separator: "<!--more-->"
-# path: ""
-type: posts
-layout: single
-author_profile: true
-read_time: true
-comments: true
-share: true
-related: true
-excerpt: "Taking care of yourself is difficult, especially in the present."
+categories: future
 ---

 Taking care of yourself is difficult, especially in the present.
 If you feel